Kiran-S-K/Docker-Basics/README.md

 -docker pull IMAGE_NAME:version
 -docker run -d IMAGE_NAME (d-detach mode, normally all containers run in attach mode)
 -docker run --name CONT_NAME -d IMAGE_NAME (to create custom name for container)
+## Port Binding
+Port binding connects a port inside a container to a port on your computer (host).
+Containers are isolated.
+Services inside them are not accessible unless you bind ports.
+# You do NOT need port binding when:
+-You are just running a container
+You are:
+-Executing commands inside it
+-Using it as a tool (Ubuntu, Python, Node, etc.)
+-Not exposing a service to the outside
+Ex: docker run -it ubuntu
+# Command for port binding:
+-docker run -p HOST_PORT:CONTAINER_PORT IMAGE_NAME
+# NOTE:
+Once a container is bound to a host port(for ex:8080) another container cannot be given the same host port.
+## Troubleshoot Commands
+-docker logs CONT_ID (gives logs of a specific container so that we can identify any probelm related to it)
+-docker exec -it CONT_ID/bin/bash (exec lets us run commands on an alerady running container)
+-docker exec -it CONT_ID/bin/sh
+# NOTE:
+In gitbash terminal use these as the commands above wont run.
+-docker exec -it CONT_ID "bash"
+-docker exec -it CONT_ID "sh"
+Then use 'env' to display the details and use 'exit' to exit the command.